sudhansu1991/MIrA/tools/convert_to_rdf/readme.txt

 - RDF makes it possible to explore manuscripts using SPARQL and other tools
 - The data becomes more reusable for digital research and linked data projects

-What has not been done yet:
-- No automatic lookup for missing Wikidata identifiers
-- No reconciliation or validation against Wikidata
-- No support yet for publishing or uploading back to Wikidata
-- No integration with the MIrA website workflow
-- No automated testing or CI process for generating RDF
-- No public documentation of SPARQL query examples

 Future improvements (planned or possible):
 - Better reporting of what data was included or skipped